Learn Court-Ordered Rehab: What You...

 What Is Court-Mandated Rehab?

-Many drugs impede good judgment,2 and some cause erratic behavior.
-For example, most people know that drunk driving is unsafe.
-But people with alcohol addiction often take high risks.3 You may look for ways to justify your actions, or you might not even consider that you’re putting people in harm’s way.
+Substance use can cloud judgment and sometimes lead to impulsive or risky behavior.2 For instance, most people know that driving under the influence is unsafe, but people with alcohol addiction often take more risks.3 You may look for ways to justify your actions, or you might not even consider that you’re putting people in harm’s way.
+You may find yourself rationalizing behavior that doesn’t align with your values or failing to see the potential harm in the moment.

-Court-ordered rehab gives you a chance to recover from addiction.
+A court-ordered rehab program gives you a chance to recover from addiction.
 By recognizing your own mistakes, you can change your life for the better.

+The process to obtain court-ordered rehab varies by state.
 Ultimately, a judge will decide if you’re a candidate for court-ordered rehab.
-Different factors can affect how you obtain treatment, like the U.S. state in which you committed a crime.
-There are a few steps in the process of getting court-ordered treatment:4
+Different factors can affect how you obtain treatment.
+Although it varies, the process of getting court-ordered treatment may include the following:4

 1. The judge decides if rehab is a better option than jail.